 Family Justice Center Initiative

-Family Justice Centers are multi-agency, multi-disciplinary, co-located centers that provide services to victims of interpersonal violence including, intimate partner violence, sexual assault, and child abuse.
+Family Justice Centers are multi-agency, multi-disciplinary, co-located centers that provide services to domestic violence, sexual assault, and child abuse victims.
 They may also address elder or dependent adult abuse and human trafficking.
-The Family Justice Center model is identified as a best practice in domestic violence intervention and prevention services.
-Its documented and published outcomes include reduced homicides, increased victim safety, increased autonomy and empowerment for victims, reduced fear and anxiety for victims and their children, and reduced recantation and minimization by victims when they receive this level of support.
+Family Justice Centers convene existing public and private agencies who co-locate staff in one centralized, convenient location where victims and their families can go to receive an array of services to promote their safety and well-being.
+The model seeks to alleviate many of the obstacles that hinder victims, such as traveling to multiple locations to receive services and repeating their story to multiple agencies.
+The model is identified as a best practice in the field of domestic violence intervention with documented and published outcomes including reduced homicides, increased victim safety, increased autonomy and empowerment for victims, reduced fear and anxiety for victims and their children, and reduced recantation and minimization by victims.
 For more information on Family Justice Centers, please visit www.familyjusticecenter.org or watch What is a Family Justice Center? by the FJC Alliance.

 CJCC launched the Statewide Family Justice Center Initiative in May 2020 and is the third state in the nation to launch such a program.
-After a competitive solicitation closed in September 2020, three communities were awarded a four-year funding opportunity from Victims of Crime Act (VOCA) funds to support a Family Justice Center Site Coordinator.
-The position will be responsible for successfully leading the community through a two-year planning process, which will result in the opening of a family justice center by the first quarter of the third year.
-Funding for the first year of this initiative runs from November 1, 2020 – September 30, 2021.
+After a competitive solicitation process, three communities were awarded a four-year funding opportunity from Victims of Crime Act (VOCA) funds on November 1, 2020.
+Funds support the planning and implementation process to open a family justice center by the first quarter of the third grant year.

 - Cobb County District Attorney’s Office in Marietta, Georgia